 Looking at the downstream customer to uncover new value means certain shifts have already taken place-such as shifting from an asset-driven mindset to a market-driven mindset.
 This doesn't mean you shuttered all production.
 Rather, it means that product development is based on intelligence from the market.
-Sometimes, the best opportunity to add value requires a new business model-a new way to go to market and possibly target a new set of customers.
+Sometimes, the best op-portunity to increase product value requires a new busi-ness model-a new way to go to market and possibly target a new set of customers.

 A business that is driven by its assets generally views itself as having a strong product and/or cost position.
 Thus, they generally sell to direct customers.
-All value is delivered to and captured from them.
+All value is delivered to and captured from those customers.
 They expect their direct customers to deliver value downstream.
-The asset-oriented business wins when they have a leadership position in their product manufacture.
-Customers buy from them because of product performance, costs, and supply continuity.
+The asset-oriented business wins when they have a leadership position in their product manufacturing.
+Customers buy from the business because of product performance, costs, and supply continuity.

-The market-oriented business captures value and profit through their ability to differentiate down the value adding chain.
-They generally capture value because of the unique performance they provide the downstream market.
-If they are customer intimate, they provide an experience to the downstream buyer that is uniquely associated with them.
+The market-oriented business increases product value and profit through their ability to differentiate down the value adding chain.
+They generally increase value because of the unique performance they provide the downstream market.
+If they are customer intimate, then they provide an experience to the downstream buyer that is uniquely associated with them.

-A company with either of these orientations captures value in the form of price premiums paid by the direct customer, because the downstream market demands the performance or experience delivered by the market-oriented supplier.
+A company with either mindset orientation captures value in the form of price premiums paid by the direct customer, because the downstream market demands the performance or experience delivered by the market-oriented supplier.
 Their value proposition is aimed at the downstream market.
 It is in this situation that ingredient branding is sometimes included in the value delivered.